stastnypremysl/rfstools/README.md

 TODO

 ## Installation
+We recommend, that you upgrade your pip version before doing any further step.

+    pip3 install -U pip

+    # If there is no pip3
+    pip install -U pip3

+Be sure, that your pip installation folder/bin is correctly in your PATH enviroment variable.
+For example, if you are on Debian and you are not installing under root, you have `~/.local/bin` in $PATH.
+If it is not present, you will not able to call `rfstools` from command line.

+If you are required during the installation to connect git.profinit.eu, we strongly recommend you have your user ssh keys generated and uploaded to Gitlab.
+(You can do it in https://git.profinit.eu/-/profile/keys )

 ### From source code - nonstrict dependencies
 If you want to install this package without strict package dependencies or you just want to develop it, this aproach should be good for you.